gdoumenc/coworks/docs/biz.rst

 The definition of the DAG, the BizMicroService, is done by thru ``biz`` decorator, which is simply a renaming of the ``dag`` decorator of Airflow.

+*Notice* : It seems stupid to just rename a decorator, but we have in mind to use this decorator in future for creating relation dependencies between microservices.

 .. code-block:: python

     from coworks.biz import biz